Red1C3/the-ancient-tri/readme.md

 ## Features
 - Import Meshes from disk with ``Mesh`` class (Assimp supported formats only)
-- Pure Lambert Lighting model
+- Pure Lambert lighting model
-- Simple Shader for plain mesh displaying (no lighting or shadowing)
+- Blinn-Phong lighting model
-- User-defined Shaders can be added by extending ``Shader`` class as needed (check ``SimpleShader`` singleton)
+- User-defined Shaders can be added by extending ``Shader`` or ``BRDFShader`` class as needed

 ## Building
 Using Meson, check dependencies first, build script is provided, it may not work on Windows, since it uses a Bash script, if it doesn't, write a similar batch script or whatever that works with you.